 33. In the 6th century, a small Christian chapel was built in the center of the arena.
 That’s exactly the place where Christians were being executed less than a century earlier.

 34. Later in the dark ages and early medieval times, the Colosseum has been used as a cemetery and the arcades below the seating areas as housing units that were rented out.
-This happened up until the 12th century until the Frangipani warlord family took over, fortified, and turned it into a castle.
+This happened up until the 12th century when the Frangipani warlord family took over, fortified it, and turned it into a castle.